 So How Do We Go About It?

-It’s a great opportunity and a great time, especially for US businesses, to set up a tech hub in Europe.
-At Zartis, we have successfully built extended dev teams in as little as 8 weeks for US and European clients.
+It’s a great opportunity and a great time, especially for US businesses, to set up a tech hub in Europe or to have an extended development team working as an extension of theirs.
+At Zartis, we have successfully built extended development teams in as little as 8 weeks for US and European clients.
 Once we help companies define a clear scope and definition for their project, we can then rapidly establish high performing teams together with our clients, with skill sets depending on their needs.
 This helps companies understand the roles they need quickly and build their team fast.

 In term of team size, scrum teams of 6-10 members seems to be the average sweet spot of new teams with 2 or 3 Quality Assurance Engineers, but this can depend heavily on each client and their budgets.